 8. Entries

-8.1 Entries to be made electronically through the event web site no later than 2359hrs 5th August 2024.
-Entries lodged after 5th August 2024 may be accepted at the discretion of the Race Committee.
-An entry will not be considered as lodged until all the requirements of entry are completed including payment of entry fee.
+8.1 Entries to be made electronically through the event web site no later than 2359hrs 3rd August 2026.
+Entries lodged after 3rd August 2026 may be accepted at the discretion of the Organising Authority.
+Early Bird entries will open on

-8.2 The fleet for Hamilton Island Race Week 2024 will be capped depending on berthage availability and any other relevant restrictions at the time.
-Entrants are reminded to be prompt in getting an entry in to avoid disappointment.
+(b) Boats shall provide a current AS Special Regulations Compliance Form for at least Category 5 (may be Cat 1 to 4). (c) Boats racing under the IRC Rule shall submit a Crew List Declaration, detailing the crew on board for the duration of the regatta (AS prescription to IRC Rules 11.1 and 11.3).
+8.2 The fleet for Hamilton Island Race Week 2026 will be capped depending on berthage availability and any other relevant restrictions at the time.
+Entrants are reminded to be prompt in completing an entry to avoid disappointment.

 8.3 Requests for entry cancellation and entry fee refund will be processed if the request is received by the OA up to three (3) weeks prior to the first race.
 The entry fee less a $100 administration will be refunded.
 Thereafter, refunds will be made only in exceptional circumstances.
 If the event is abandoned or cancelled due to Government COVID restrictions, entry fees will be refunded in full.